openhwgroup/cv32e40x/docs/user_manual/source/rvfi.rst

 The ``rvfi_halt`` signal was meant for liveness properties of cores that can halt execution.
 Only needed for cores that can lock up.
 Can be tied to 0 for RISC-V compliant cores.

+**Mode Signal**

+The ``rvfi_mode`` signal shows which privilege level the instruction was executed with.
+For load and store instructions the privilege level will be set by mstatus.mpp when mstatus.mprv=1.

 Trace output file
 -----------------